esmini/esmini/README.md

 Latest release is found here: https://github.com/esmini/esmini/releases/latest

-All builds are available at the CI service: [AppVeyor/esmini](https://ci.appveyor.com/project/esmini/esmini).
-Click on a job, then find available files under the Artifact tab.
+All builds, successful and unsuccessful ones :), are available at the CI service [AppVeyor/esmini](https://ci.appveyor.com/project/esmini/esmini).
+Click on a job, then find files under the Artifact tab.

-## Build
-If you want to build yourself, please find some instructions [here](BuildInstructions.md).

-Windows, Linux and Mac binary builds and demo packages are available as:
-GitHub release:
-CI service [AppVeyor/esmini](https://ci.appveyor.com/project/esmini/esmini).
-Click on a job, then find available files under the Artifact tab.
-If you want to build yourself, please find some instructions [here](BuildInstructions.md).

-- Windows instructions are found [here](docs/BuildOnWindows.md).
-- Linux instructions are found [here](docs/BuildOnLinux.md).

-For Mac, only the shared library variant without OSG has been tested (as a Unity3D native plugin).
-The script [create_xcode_project.sh](./create_xcode_project.sh) can be used as a starting point.

-Even though the code has been tested on Android there are unfortunately no automated scripts or even instructions available for that target platform.

-External dependencies: [3D models used by the example scenarios](https://drive.google.com/uc?export=download&id=1RSbyFJoVahX1nGWAsdepsPsznAiNspUc).
+3D models used by the example scenarios are included in the demo packages.
+They are also available [here](https://drive.google.com/uc?export=download&id=1RSbyFJoVahX1nGWAsdepsPsznAiNspUc).
 Unpack into esmini/resources.
 These assets works on all platforms.
 Environment models (roads, landscape, buildings...) have been created using [VIRES Road Network Editor](https://vires.com/vtd-vires-virtual-test-drive/#creation).

+## Build
+If you want to build yourself, please find some instructions [here](docs/BuildInstructions.md).

 ## Related work
 ### Scenario video clip generator